Freshman Seminar & College Writing

 During the summer before their first year, incoming Freshman are asked to indicate their preferences among the seminars being offered.
 NEC Advisors hope to honor but cannot guarantee these preferences since section sizes are limited and other scheduling factors may come into play.
-The fall 2013 seminar descriptions are listed below.

 Diversity and Difference – Jill Gatlin

 “Diversity” has become a buzzword for universities, communities, artists, businesses, and politicians, but what does it really mean?
 This seminar explores diversity and human difference as subjects of both celebration and controversy, through the study of personal experiences and observations as well as literary, popular, and scholarly writings.
 We will examine how we—as individuals, community members, and citizens of different nations—experience and define human difference and diversity on a daily basis.
 Looking at how race, ethnicity, class, gender, sexuality, age, religion, (dis)ability, and other differences shape people’s lives, we’ll consider both destructive and constructive uses of the idea of difference.

 Cultural Studies: Consumption and Waste in America – Jill Gatlin